NoOne-12/Chat-App-Java-/README.md

-Java Chat Application (GUI + Sockets + Collections + Multithreading)
+Java Group Chat Application (GUI + Sockets + Collections + Multithreading)

-A simple yet powerful client–server chat application built in Java using:
+A simple yet powerful group chat system built in Java, where a central server manages all communication and multiple clients can join the same shared chatroom.
+The application uses:

 - Swing GUI for the user interface
-- Sockets for network communication
+- Sockets for real‑time network communication
-- Multithreading for handling multiple clients
+- Multithreading to handle multiple clients simultaneously
-- Collections Framework for managing active users and message broadcasting
+- Collections Framework to manage connected users and broadcast messages

-This project demonstrates core concepts of network programming, concurrent processing, and GUI development in Java.
+This project demonstrates core concepts of network programming, concurrency, and GUI development in Java.

 ---